spamegg1/tryhackme/02-cyber-security-101/01-start-your-cyber-security-journey/03-search-skills.md

 ### Exploit Database

 There are many reasons why you would want to exploit a vulnerable application;
-one would be assessing a company’s security as part of its red team.
+one would be assessing a company's security as part of its red team.
 Needless to say, we should not try to exploit a vulnerable system unless we are given permission, usually via a legally binding agreement.